jaguardado123/homebrew/README.md

 ## Design & Planning (Validation)

-This phase utilizes <span style="color: #0096FF">**Behaviour-Driven Development (BDD)**</span> to determine the application's behaviour and fucntionality from the customer's request.
-For this phase you do not need to add any material, simply read through it to understand the behaviour of this application.
+This phase utilizes <span style="color: #0096FF">**Behavior-Driven Design (BDD)**</span> to determine the application's behavior and fucntionality from the customer's request.
+For this phase you do not need to add any material, simply read through it to understand the behavior of this application.

 **Customer Request:**

 *"I would like an application for coffee aficionados that tells them how to prepare the best French Press or Drip Machine coffee possible.
 Through the app the users can choose which type of coffee machine they have and then input how much water will use.
 A French Press machine should have a 1/14 coffee-to-water ratio and Drip Machine a 1/17 coffee-to-water ratio.
-The result should be shown to them in grams."*
+The result should be shown to them in ounces and grams."*

 Upon hearing their request you draft the following user stories.

 ### User Stories

-- As a coffee-user, I should be able to choose the type of coffee device I have, so that I know the correct coffee-to-water ration for that specific device.
+- As a coffee-drinker, I should be able to choose between a French Press or Drip Machine coffee device, so that I know the correct coffee-to-water ratio for that specific device.

-- As a coffee-user, I should be able to input how much water in ounces I intend to use, so that I know how many grams of coffee I need for my device.
+- As a coffee-drinker, I should be able to input how many ounces of water I intend to use, so that I know how many grams of coffee I need for my device.

-- As a coffee-user, I should see my recommended coffee-to-water ratio, so that I can begin preparing my coffee.
+- As a coffee-drinker, I should see my recommended coffee-to-water ratio in grams and ounces, so that I can begin preparing my coffee.

-- As a coffee-user, I should be able to restart the process, so that I can input a select a new device or input a different water amount.
+- As a coffee-drinker, I should be able to restart the process, so that I can select a new device or input a different water amount.

-Using the above user stories, you draft multiple validation sketches and finally the customer agrees to the sketch below.
+Using the above user stories you draft multiple validation sketches and finally the customer agrees to the sketch below.

 ### Validation Sketch